 - Spread the word!
 Encourage others to recycle with you.

 #7: Give your home a sustainable upgrade.

 Some improvements can be done immediately and are cost-free; others will take longer and require more investment.
 Many of the improvements can be applied when renovating, or for new builds:

-- Put up energy saving bulbs in the house.
+- Install energy saving bulbs in your home.
 Energy is saved when incandescent light bulbs are replaced with compact fluorescent lamps or LED bulbs.

-- Insulation of walls and the floor and having a ceiling board.
-This will help to aid in cooling purposely to save on energy costs.
-Insulation will help in saving money on energy bills and make the house more comfortable because insulation will bar heat passing in and out of the house.
+- Insulation will help in saving money and energy as well as making the house more comfortable.
 It will maintain a comfortable temperature inside regardless of the outside temperature.
 Insulation allows the temperature to remain balanced even in winter or summer.